By Special Contributor Don Macleod.

 “I wouldn’t have a child with someone unless they’d made that kind of commitment to me.
 I don’t want to be a single parent, and I don’t want my children to live in a broken home.”

-“I think it’s cheesy when a guy over thirty introduces his ‘girlfriend.’
+“I think it’s cheesy when a guy over forty introduces his ‘girlfriend.’
 I didn’t want to be that guy.”

 “My parents were never married and it always felt kind of weird.
 Everyone always asked them, ‘so when are you going to make it official?’
 I didn’t want that for me or my kids.
 I wanted to show the world it was real.”